Witness Post: Scintillating Scotoma

 What is a Scintillating Scotoma?

 Scintillating scotomas appear as “floaters” or small blood clots that float across one’s field of vision.
-They can be in the shape of stings or dots, and they may appear as blind spots in your field of vision.
+They can be in the shape of strings or dots, and they may appear as blind spots in your field of vision.
 Scotomas appear to smear and obscure what you see.
 They are NOT pieces of dust or dirt or lint that have landed in your eye, they are more like an electrically charged force field.
 Scotomas derive from the mix-up of the neurological signals being sent from your eye to your brain.
 These anomalies in the neurological messages to your brain cause what appear to be lightning bolts or “glitches” as you look at the world around you.

 What are the primary causes of Scintillating Scotoma?